 | Fresh (Industry) | ||||

-| 1. | Consent to Establish/Operate from SPCB or MoEF letter or SEIAA letter indicating project commencement date | Yes | Yes | Yes |
+| 1. | Consent to Establish/Operate from SPCB or MoEF letter indicating project commencement date | Yes | Yes | Yes |

 | 2. | Certificate/Affidavit of non/partial water availability from local government water supply agency | No | Yes | Yes |